department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/additional-info.md

 <div class="do-dont__content" markdown="1">

 - Don’t use this pattern to house information that is critical to the form
-- Don’t use this pattern in static content, use an accordion instead
+- Don’t use this pattern in static content (places not a form or tool), use an accordion instead

 </div>
 </div>